Starting the Conform and Solving Initial Problems

 - The Conflict Resolution Icon doesn’t mean there IS a problem: It’s just Resolve’s way of flagging a clip that MIGHT have a problem.
 You’ll need to check the Reference Movie to confirm if the clip is correct, or not.

 - Rendered media is one of the biggest headaches for clip conflicts: After Effects exports are one of the biggest culprits in this regard.
 After Effects doesn’t embed a reel name into their renders and all its renders tend to start at the exact same timecode number (usually 00:00:00:00).
 This confuses Resolve big-time, kicking up the Conflict icon.
 And as you’ll see in Part 6 of this series, we’ve got a bunch of these we’re going to have to deal with.

 The other problem we fix is more annoying to diagnose

 Sometimes, editors forget they did speed changes and don’t tell you about them.
-During the XML import those speed changes can send DaVinci Resolve haywire and you need to figure out what went wrong.
-On In the Shadow of Giants, we run into a clip mis-match that had been relatively rare but I’m seeing more and more often.
+During the XML import, those speed changes can send DaVinci Resolve haywire and you need to figure out what went wrong.
+In the Shadow of Giants, we run into a clip mismatch that had been relatively rare but I’m seeing more and more often.
 And if you’re not eagle-eyed you may never discover the root cause of the problem.

 In this Insight, I spin my wheels showing you the ‘old school’ method for eye matching shots

-And in a later Insight we’ll use the ‘difference’ technique for eye matching.
-Eventually, I figure out the real problem and show you the quick and easy fix.
+And in a later Insight, we’ll use the ‘difference’ technique for eye matching.
+Eventually, I figure out the real problem and show you a quick and easy fix.
 Suddenly, all those shots that seemed to be out of alignment?
 Fixing them takes just a few clicks – and they snap perfectly into place!

 So… sit back, relax, watch and enjoy the schadenfreude